Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 ### Abandon rate

-Shows the percentage of people who left the call within 5 seconds of being on the call.
+Shows the percentage of users who ended a call within five seconds of it being initiated.

 Source table: